“Senescence is the gradual deterioration of functional characteristics with age.”

 Senescence affects tumour growth which can be attributed to the age factor, where it is known to induce tumours in older entities, in younger entities, senescence helps combat tumours.

-Another effect is the repair of tissues as senescence secrete molecules of different types some of which govern growth, healing of wounds, signalling of foreign bodies to the immune system for their elimination.
+Another effect is the repair of tissues as senescence secretes molecules of different types some of which govern growth, healing of wounds, and signalling of foreign bodies to the immune system for their elimination.
 Hence, senescent cells are pivotal in tissue repair and also in producing signalling chemicals to detect and repair damaged tissues.
 Isolated senescent cells lack signalling capabilities to disarm surrounding immune cells.

 Senescent cells arise from multiple mechanisms and cause a reduction in the functional capabilities of aged tissues.
-This provides a great scope for affected tissues to get deteriorated further making them more susceptible to stressful events in the future.
+This provides a great scope for affected tissues to get deteriorated, further making them more susceptible to stressful events in the future.

 Senescence in Plants

 Like all other living organisms, plants have a specific life span during which they develop, grow and finally die.
-Before death, certain deteriorative processes occur in them which terminate their functional life.
+Before death, certain deteriorative processes occur in them, which terminate their functional life.
 These processes are known as senescence.
 The death of the plant or plant parts as a consequence of senescence is known as Programmed Cell Death.

-Senescence is not confined to the entire plant but to particular plant organs such as leaves or flowers.
+Senescence is not confined to the entire plant, but to particular plant organs such as leaves or flowers.
 There are four types of senescence patterns in the plant: